 Very often, script errors are data-related.
 Your application might expect unique, non-duplicate form data to be submitted each time the script is run.
-It is also likely that your application is generating a new session identifier or some other key each time, and expects the client to regurgitate that identifier just like a normal browser.
-See Dynamic Datasets and Capturing Rules for a couple ways to handle dynamic data.
+It is also possible that your application is generating a new session identifier or some other key each time, and expects the client to regurgitate that identifier just like a normal browser.

-Once your script is playing correctly with a single user, you’re ready to run a load test.
-Create a Load Test Scenario to run the same script with multiple concurrent users.
+Once your script is playing correctly with a single user, you’re ready to run a load test!
+Create a Load Test Scenario to specify how to run your script with multiple concurrent v-users.